 I went to bed that night without bringing the diffuser to my room and when I woke up, I really missed it.
 My nose and throat felt dry.
 I filled up the diffuser with my concoction and enjoyed my coffee while blowing my nose and clearing my chest.

 It is truly amazing what this did for me.
 I'm skeptical about these kinds of things and usually ignore it, but my daughter, Maria, had been doing research on COPD for dad and came across information for lung cancer.
-A diffuser only holds approx. 300-400 mL of water and lasts approx. 4-6 hours.
+A diffuser only holds approximately 300-400 mL of water and lasts approximately 4-6 hours.
 We got the bright idea to buy a cool-mist humidifier (the kind for a baby's room) and sprinkle some essential oils into that.
 Give us a few weeks to develop the appropriate measurements of oil and we will let you know the results.

 Research studies have also shown that certain essential oils have antibacterial, antiviral, anti-fungal, calming, or energizing effects.
 It is important to note that these studies all focus on aromatherapy as a complementary therapy, and there is no research that discusses aromatherapy as a treatment for cancer.1

 Have you tried aromatherapy for your lung cancer side effects?
-If you try it, feel free to share your experiences with me!
-I'd love to hear from people who have been using this type of therapy for a long time.
+If you try it, feel free to share your experiences in the comments!